Ngegide/alx-low_level_programming/0x08-recursion/README.md

-Add solutions to tasks on recurssions
+Solutions to tasks on static libraries